Daimler puts dent in German stability

 No company symbolises German industrial might like Daimler, the giant manufacturer of Mercedes-Benz cars and trucks.
-So when the company said this week that it had finally been caught in the downdraft of the European economic crisis, it was an ominous sign for all.

 German exporters like Daimler have been bastions of stability on a continent burdened with shaky banks, dysfunctional governments and legions of unemployed youth - not to mention the worst auto industry slump in two decades.

 But Daimler's glum forecast for 2013 was the latest evidence that Germany, and other relatively healthy countries like Austria and Finland, risk falling into the recession that has afflicted their southern neighbours.

 The slowdown in Germany was foreshadowed by months of declining industrial output, said Carl Weinberg, chief economist of High Frequency Economics.

 "The EU has made Europe a much more cohesive economy, which is good when things are going up," he said.
 "But when things are going down the multiplier is very strong.
 An outgoing tide lowers all ships."

 The region's overall weakness, as well as slowing demand in China and other big markets for German exports of consumer products, cars and sophisticated machine tools, industrial robots and construction equipment, are finally taking their toll.

 Just one more consecutive quarter of shrinking economic output and Germany will officially enter a recession.
 The same is true of Belgium, France, Luxembourg, Austria and even Sweden and Finland.
 The Netherlands has already had two quarters of declining gross domestic product.

 Further evidence of the spreading European recession came on Thursday, first from Madrid, where the Spanish government reported that unemployment had reached a record 27.2 per cent.
 Then new economic data from London indicated that Britain had barely avoided slipping back into recession for the third time since 2008.